Glyphack/Glyphack/content/blog/huec/index.md

 tags: []
 ---

-For a long time I was looking for a way to control my Phillips light strip.
+For a long time I was looking for a way to control my Philips light strip.
 I searched and what came up was controlling the lamp with Hue bridge.
-That's the normal way to control a smart Phillips lamp.
+That's the normal way to control a smart Philips lamp.
-But I don't want to buy another device from this company that keeps its stuff undocumented and release a shitty app.
+But I don't want to buy another device from this company that keeps its stuff undocumented and releases a shitty app.

 So while I was waiting for the light to die slowly and then replace it with another light.
 I found something that "inspired" me to do something.

 I found this tool [blendr](https://github.com/dmtrKovalenko/blendr/) that can connect to low energy Bluetooth devices and lets you browse their services and characteristics in a terminal UI.

-So after installing it(didn't work on rust 1.90 downgraded 1.79) I started looking into my lights.
+So after installing it (it didn't work on Rust 1.90, so I downgraded to Rust 1.79) I started looking into my lights.
-I found a couple of values that where written into characteristics.
+I found a couple of values that were written into characteristics.
 These values were controlling the state of the lamp.
 I took my phone and turned it on and then off and checked the characteristics and I found one that was related to the turning on and off.

 Next I searched how can I control this programmatically.
-I found a library called Bleak.
+I found a library called [Bleak](https://bleak.readthedocs.io/en/latest/).

 Then I wrote some code to write 0x01 and 0x00 into that characteristic and tried it.
 And it turned the light on and off!